hb9kns/webforms/README.md

-This file contains the name of the base/index file (indicated by a leading `base` field), and the names of the (one or more) page files (indicated by `page` or `dood`).
+This file contains the name of the base/index file (indicated by a leading `base` field), and the names of the (one or more) page files (indicated by `page` or `user`).
 Each file name must be prepended with the page name, and may be followed by a description, which will be included in the rendered page headers.
 The page name for the index file must be set to `file` for correct syntax.

-Pages with type `dood` instead of `page` allow for user-dependant entries:
+Pages with type `user` instead of `page` allow for user-dependant entries:
-Unless the user has editor permission or higher (see below for permissions), they can only access the page entry with an index field corresponding to their own user name.
-This can be used to let users submit entries from a given number of options.
+Unless the user has editor permission or higher (see below for permissions), they can only access page entries with an index field corresponding to their own user name.
+This can be used to let users submit entries from a given number of options, or handle their self-supplied data.
-_(`dood` is derived from a popular web service for agreeing on a meeting ...)_

 List files used for populating selection fields are indicated by `list` followed by their reference name, file name, and optionally description.